cavefire/TFT_eSPI/README.md

-Modifications made to work with the Lilygo S3 Display.
+Modifications for use with the Lilygo S3 display.

 A ["Discussions"](https://github.com/Bodmer/TFT_eSPI/discussions) facility has been added for Q&A etc. Use the ["Issues"](https://github.com/Bodmer/TFT_eSPI/issues) tab only for problems with the library.
 Thanks!
 # News